nonspecialist/newznab-puppet/README.md

       puppet apply --modulepath=$( pwd )/modules manifests/init.pp

+  1. Now browse to http://yournewserver/install and follow the normal install method

-  1. want to see what puppet is going to do, without doing it?
+If you want to see what puppet is going to do, without doing it:

       puppet apply --noop --modulepath=$( pwd )/modules manifests/init.pp